-Definition: Medical condition in which the arch of the foot collapses, with the entire sole of the foot coming into complete or near-complete contact with the ground
+Medical condition in which the arch of the foot is flat, with the sole of the foot being in complete or near-complete contact with the ground.

 Medical terminology: pes planus or pes planovalgus